 2. Planet Aid has requested a special permit from the zoning board to place portable storage containers — which would hold donated clothing and shoes — at locations at Hannaford plaza, at the Kmart plaza and at Shaw's plaza.
 Site plan approval will be required from the Planning Board.

 3. People may remember the protestors a few months ago who carried signs in Milford comparing President Obama to Hitler.
-In Shrewsbury, a veteran fed up with the display kicked over their table, damaging the signs.
 Police say he may face charges.

 4. A reminder that Milford Police will be conducting outdoor firearms training from 2 to 8 p.m Wednesday in a range off Cedar Street.